ToPa451/PillPal/README.md

 ![PillPal Dashboard](PillPal_Mobile_App_Presentation_Mockup.png)

-Pill★Pal is a Home Assistant–based medication manager that goes beyond a simple alarm or calendar reminder.
+Pill★Pal is a Home Assistant–based mobile-optimized medication manager that goes beyond a simple alarm or calendar reminder.
 It actively supports the entire medication routine—from scheduled reminders to confirmation and documentation.

 - User-based management with individual medication plans, schedules, and notifications
 - Flexible intake times calculated dynamically from wake-up helpers and the smartphone alarm set for waking up the next day